khanaiml/khanaiml/README.md

 I am a **Scientific Machine Learning researcher and AI/ML engineer** working at the intersection of **machine learning and the natural sciences**, with applications across **materials science, energy systems, and computational healthcare**.

-My work combines scientific reasoning, machine learning, and practical engineering to build systems that are **interpretable, uncertainty-aware, robust under distribution shift, and reproducible**.
+My work combines scientific reasoning, machine learning, and practical engineering to develop systems that are **interpretable, uncertainty-aware, robust under distribution shift, and reproducible.**

 > **Does a model merely perform well or can we trust what it predicts?**